 The octave is not the only interval that is recognized and distinguished from the others.
 A ratio of three to two is distinctive as the interval from do to so, or 1 to 5.
 The other intervals of this scale are also simple ratios, although the experience of distinguishing these intervals rarely reveals their frequency ratios to the conscious mind.

 Many people play instruments and sing without ever learning how to read music in any system of music notation.
 This is not merely because they can detect when one pitch is higher than another, but because they can distinguish how far apart two pitches are on the scale they are using.
-They recognize the intervals formed by simple ratios and rank their pitches in order of being high or low despite being unaware of the mathematics.
+They recognize the intervals formed by simple ratios and rank their pitches in order of being high or low despite being unaware of the physics.

 This point in history is an era of innovation.
 Both generally and in all aspects of music, there is much to be aware of.
 Everyone involved in music would like to see music knowledge more widely sought and valued.
-I feel that participation will be more widespread in the next generation if it is understood that music, as a language, can be more straitforward.
+I feel that participation will be more widespread in the next generation if it is understood that music, as a language, can be more straightforward.

 Chapter 1 - Notation